 The following are the current Strategic Partners and Investment Advisory Sponsors, together with the amount of marketing support earned by Securian in each case during the preceding calendar year:

 |Pacific Life (Annuity & Life)2||$66,457|

 1The amounts earned have been reported on the accrual basis in accordance with GAAP.

 2Pacific Life includes marketing support payments from both Pacific Life & Annuity Company and Pacific Life Insurance Company.

-6Putnam Funds became a new Strategic Partner in December 2015.
+3American Funds ceased being a Strategic Partner in December 2017.

-The following were Conference Sponsors during the preceding calendar year:
+The following were non-Strategic Partner Conference Sponsors during the preceding calendar year:

 The amounts shown in the table above do not include amounts received by Securian from Conference Sponsors or amounts received by Securian as reimbursement for expenses incurred by representatives in connection with sales or client-related activities or attendance at training or educational meetings.